LuegM/LuegM/content/posts/CaptivePortal.md

   // Initializes WiFiManager
   WiFiManager wifiManager;

-  // Sets the AP timeout to 120 seconds.
-The ESP restarts after 120 seconds without a connection. wifiManager.setConfigPortalTimeout(120);

   // Tries to connect to the last known network.
   // Launches a captive portal if the connection fails or the timeout is reached. if(!wifiManager.autoConnect("ESP32_AP")) {